Sharing Your Dashboard Projects

 Types of Access

-- Export: Granting export access carries the same permissions as a user with view-only access; however, the user will also be able to export the dashboard and individual widgets to PDF or JPG.
+- Export (All): Granting export access carries the same permissions as a user with view-only access; however, the user will also be able to export the dashboard and individual widgets to PDF or JPG.
 This option also allows the user to export the dashboard as a PPTX, DOCX, CSV or TSV file.
-Additionally, users with export access can also email the Dashboard (see Exporting Data from CX Dashboards).
+Additionally, users with export access can also email the dashboard.

 - Edit: Collaborators with edit access will be able to edit all aspects of the Dashboard and Dashboard Data (if they have also been shared the respective surveys that have been mapped into the Dashboard), share the Dashboard with additional users, and change user permissions on the Dashboard.